paulocesar/horizon-old/README.md

 horizon
 ===============

-a REST based mvc framework (the first release is soon...)
+a REST based mvc framework (the first public release is soon...)